mohanmca/MohanLearningGround/src/main/md/english/vocabulary.md

+*Altiloquent* - (Adj) Pompous in speech - You remind me of an occasion some time past when reading a book of an altiloquent style.

+Pompous, or pretentious in speech
 *Empyrean* - Highest part of heaven, thought by the ancients to be the realm of pure fire.
 I cognized the center of the empyrean as a point of intuitive perception in my heart.
 The empyrean domain where human will and God's will became as one.

 *Umbrageous* -  Affording shade, spotted with shadows. - A garden with umbrageous trees Is here for you to take your ease.